-Particulars of the Issue Market Maker Reservation Portion QIBs Non-Institutional Applicants Retail Individual Investors Allotment Minimum Bid Size 1,80,000 Equity Shares Such number of Equity Shares and in multiples of [●] Equity Shares that the Bid Amount exceeds ₹ 200,000 Such number of Equity Shares in multiples of [●] Equity Shares that Bid size exceeds ₹ 200,000 Shares in multiple of [●] Equity shares so that the Bid Amount does not exceed ₹ 2,00,000 Maximum Bid Size 1,80,000 Equity Shares Such number of Equity Shares in multiples of [•] Equity Shares not exceeding the size of the Net Issue, subject to applicable limits Such number of Equity Shares in multiples of [●] Equity Shares not exceeding the size of the issue (excluding the QIB portion), subject to limits as applicable to the Bidder Such number of Equity Shares in multiples of [●] Equity Shares so that the Bid Amountdoes not exceed ₹ 2,00,000 Trading Lot [●] Equity Shares, however, the Market Maker may accept odd lots if any in the market as required under the SEBI ICDR Regulations [●] Equity Shares and in multiples thereof [●] Equity Shares and inmultiples thereof [•] Equity Shares Terms of Payment Full Bid Amount shall be blocked by the SCSBs in the bank account of the ASBA Bidder or by the Sponsor Bank through the UPI Mechanism, that is specified in the ASBA Form at the time of submission of the ASBA Form.
+Particulars of the Issue Market Maker Reservation Portion QIBs Non-Institutional Applicants Retail Individual Investors Mode of Allotment Compulsorily in dema aterialized form Minimum Bid Size 1,80,000 Equity Shares Such number of Equity Shares and in multiples of 3,000 Equity Shares that the Bid Amount exceeds ₹ 200,000 Such number of Equity Shares in multiples of 3,000 Equity Shares that Bid size exceeds ₹ 200,000 3,000 Equity Shares in multiple of 3,000 Equity shares so that the Bid Amount does not exceed ₹ 2,00,000 Maximum Bid Size 1,80,000 Equity Shares Such number of Equity Shares in multiples of 3,000 Equity Shares not exceeding the size of the Net Issue, subject to applicable limits Such number of Equity Shares in multiples of 3,000 Equity Shares not exceeding the size of theissue (excluding the QIB portion), subject to limits as applicable to the Bidder Such number of Equity Shares in multiples of 3,000 Equity Shares so that the Bid Amount does not exceed ₹ 2,00,000 Trading Lot 3,000 Equity Shares, however, the Market Maker may accept odd lots if any in the market as required under the SEBI ICDR Regulations 3,000Equity Shares and in multiples thereof 3,000Equity Shares and in multiples thereof 3,000Equity Shares Terms of Payment s blocked by the SCSBs in the bath the UPI Mechanism, that was sBA Form.
 Mode of Bid Only through the ASBA process (excluding the UPI Mechanism).
-Only through the ASBA process ASBA process (including the
+Only through the ASBA process (excluding the UPI Mechanism).
+ASBA process (including the

-- (1) This issue is being made in terms of Chapter IX of the SEBI (ICDR) Regulations, 2018, as amended from time to time. - (2) In terms of Rule 19(2) of the SCRR read with Regulation 252 of the SEBI (ICDR) Regulations, 2018, this is an issue for at least 25% of the post issue paid-up Equity share capital of the Company.
-This issue is being made through Book Building Process, wherein allocation to the public shall be as per Regulation 252 of the SEBI (ICDR) Regulations. - (3) Subject to valid Bids being received at or above the issue price, under subscription, if any, in any category, except in the QIB Portion, would be allowed to be met with spill-over from any other category or combination of categories of Bidders at the discretion of our Company in consultation with the Book Running Lead Manager and the Designated Stock Exchange, subject to applicable laws.
+- This issue was made in terms of Chapter IX of the SEBI (ICDR) Regulations, 2018, as amended from time to time. - (2) In terms of Rule 19(2) of the SCRR read with Regulation 252 of the SEBI (ICDR) Regulations, 2018, this is was an issue for at least 25% of the post issue paid-up Equity share capital of the Company.
+This issue was made through Book Building Process, wherein allocation to the public shall be as per Regulation 252 of the SEBI (ICDR) Regulations. - (3) Subject to valid Bids being received at or above the issue price, under subscription, if any, in any category, except in the QIB Portion, would be allowed to be met with spill-over from any other category or combination of categories of Bidders at the discretion of our Company in consultation with the Book Running Lead Manager and the Designated Stock Exchange, subject to applicable laws.